• Skip to primary navigation

 24 Hour Clock

-24 Hour ClockThe 24 Hour Clock is the most common way of telling time in the world.
-24 hour time is mainly used in Asia, Africa, Europe, and the Latin American countries.
+The 24 Hour Clock is the most common way of telling time in the world.
+24-hour time is mainly used in Asia, Africa, Europe, and Latin American countries.
 It’s the most preferred way of communicating time to other people all around the globe.
 It doesn’t use “a.m” or “p.m”.
-In the US and some of the English-speaking countries in Canada, the 24 hour clock system is referred to as military time.
+In the US and some of the English-speaking countries in Canada, the 24-hour clock system is referred to as military time.
 In the UK, this system is at times referred to as continental time.
 In other parts of the globe, it’s referred to as railway time.
-The international standard time notation (that is, ISO 8601) is also based on this 24 hour clock format.
+The international standard time notation (that is, ISO 8601) is also based on this 24-hour clock format.

-How the 24 Hour Clock is Used
+How the 24-Hour Clock Time Format is Used

-The 24 hour clock is a convention of keeping time where the day typically runs from midnight – midnight and it’s divided into twenty-four hours.
+The 24-hour clock is a convention of keeping time where the day typically runs from midnight – midnight and it’s divided into twenty-four hours.
 The clock starts at 00:00 (that is, midnight) and it indicates the hours that have passed since then (that is, from 0 to 24).
-Time in the 24 hour time format is normally written in form of hours:minutes (for instance, 09:33), or hours:minutes:seconds (09:33:24).
+Time in the 24-hour time format is normally written in form of hours : minutes (for instance, 09:33), or hours : minutes : seconds (09:33:24).

-When writing 24 hour time, the hour(s) is always two digits long, and so are the minutes and the seconds.
+When writing 24-hour time, the hour(s) is always two digits long, and so are the minutes and the seconds.
 A leading zero(s) can be added where necessary, to make every group have 2 digits, 00:08:00 for 12:08:00 a.m.
-A day basically starts with midnight; 00:00:00 (that is, 12:00:00 a.m) and then ends at 1 second prior to the following midnight; 23:59:59 (that is, 11:59:59 p.m).
+A 24-hour day starts at midnight; 00:00:00 (that is, 12:00:00 a.m), and then ends 1 second prior to the following midnight; 23:59:59 (that is, 11:59:59 p.m).
 1 second later is 00:00:00 which means a brand new day has started.
 Some clubs and stores which normally close at midnight may use the notation 09:00 to 24:00 to mean that they’re open from 9 a.m til 12 midnight.

-24 Hour Clock Chart
+24 Hour Clock Conversion Chart.

 12 Hour Clock ( A.M./P.M. ) 24 Hour Clock ( HH:MM:SS )